-Talha Can Işsevenler, Ph.D. is a transdisciplinary researcher who writes on theories of time and technological practices of temporalization.
+Dr. Talha Can Işsevenler is a transdisciplinary researcher who writes on theories of time and technological practices of temporalization.
 He taught at City College of New York, Queens College, Macaulay Honors College, Hunter College, and Barnard College.
 In his interdisciplinary multimedia courses, He brings together ethnography, social theory, media studies, psychoanalysis and philosophy of time in order to equip students with diverse array of approaches to conduct their own research on digital culture.
 For this approach, he recently received The Dewey Digital Teaching Award.
 In his dissertation, he analyzed new forms of time, such as algoritmically customized timelines and Stories, and how these are leading to metamorphosis of subjectivity, narrativity and protest movements.
 In 2016, he co-authored an article with Patricia T. Clough discussing subjectivity after radical breaks introduced by the normalized nonhuman agency.
 In 2018, he wrote an essay on intentional de-cohesion.
 In 2022, drawing on Nietzschean traditions in deconstruction, psychoanalysis and media studies he published an article on the transfiguration of will to power into algorithmic will to temporalize.
 At House of Time, he published an essay on Moriah Evans and run Perspectives on Digital Time.
 His current reading/research project is entitled psyche(d) with tempo.
 Dr. Issevenler is also an analytical candidate at the Institute for Contemporary Psychotherapy.
 Contact: firstname.lastname@example.org

 Sandra Moyano-Ariza is a media theory and philosophy scholar currently writing her PhD dissertation at The Graduate Center, CUNY.
 Her research works at the intersection of philosophy and digital technology, with interests in the fields of affect theory, critical new media, speculative philosophy, new materialisms, and feminist ontologies.
 Her work grapples with the highly computed and accelerated experiences of love and intimacy in algorithmic romance as well as their cultural representations.
 She has recently traced a geneaology of the intersection of affect theory and art and literature, published by Athenea Digital both in English and Spanish.
 She’s also an Adjunct Lecturer at Baruch College (CUNY), where she’s been teaching world literature, and a returning Writing Across the Curriculum (WAC) fellow at York College (CUNY).